Doctoral school Oncology : Biology, Medicine, Health

 - Return of reports

 - 1st legal deposit - Appointment with the library of your university

 - Defense authorization

 - – Defense –

-The CBMS Doctoral School carries out each year, on the basis of a questionnaire, an in-depth survey and statistical analyzes on the future of doctors during the 3 years after the thesis (commitment of the doctoral students to respond in the thesis charter and to provide their contact details).
+The CBMS Doctoral School carries out each year, on the basis of a questionnaire, an in-depth survey and statistical analyses on the future of Doctors during the 3 years after the thesis (commitment of doctoral students to answer in the thesis charter and to provide their contact details).

 In addition, Paris-Sud University also has a monitoring procedure in place via Interceptum.